janmechtel/schema-bridge/README.md

 - [X] add a new component "editor" that for now only contains the textarea, the content should be 2-way bound from the app.vue

 - [X] add a target area
+- [ ] better editor (json syntax highlighting etc.)
+      - how to put the default value inside?
+      - make it full screen again
+      - can json-editor-vue validate again jsonata?
+      -
 - [ ] show a diff between transformation output and target
-- [ ] better editor (json syntax highlighting etc.)

 - [ ] visual mapping (without editing) - show a table, highlight back to the code areas? can everything stay in one line?